hongyuanlei/aws-architecture/1-VPC-1.md

 ### Elastic Network Interfaces(ENIs)

 An ENI is a network interface that you can attach to an instance in an Amazon VPC.
 ENIs are only available within an Amazon VPC, and they are associated with a subnet upon creation.
 They can have one public IP address and multiple private IP addresses.
 If there are multiple private IP addresses, one of them is primary(eth0).
-Assigning a second network interface to an instance via an ENI allows it to be dual-homed(have network presence in different subnets).
 An ENI created independently of a particular instance persists regardless of the lifetime of any instance to which it is attached; if an underlying instance fails, the IP address may be preserved by attaching the ENI to an replacement instance.

 ENIs allow you:
 - Create a management network